RachWalm/dog-api/README.md

 #### Request adopt creation

-This can be accessed AUTHORISEDvia the [url](https://dog-rescue-dd90e2b7e4a8.herokuapp.com/request_adopt_create/)
+This can be accessed via the [url](https://dog-rescue-dd90e2b7e4a8.herokuapp.com/request_adopt_create/)

 Fields :